FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 *And we have control over exactly what to check!*

 Once we set our styleguide/rules, ESLint will help us find potential issues in our JS code without needing to execute that code first.

+???

+*Important* Examples ahead are using the `gulp-eslint` node module NOT `eslint` node module.

+Gulp will not work if they install the incorrect node module.

 ---